S81D/submit_simple_toolchain/README.md

 ## Usage

-- Edit scripts accordingly to suite your needs, including the username and the appropriate path locations
+- Edit scripts to suite your needs, including the username and the appropriate path locations
+- Make sure to tar-ball your ToolAnalysis directory to prepare it for grid submission.
+You can use `python3 tarball_create_script.py` to do this (edit the paths within the scripts accordingly).
 - `sh submit_grid_job.sh`

 ### Additional information